 20 October 2015 The Ombudsman's office commenced an investigation into the circumstances surrounding the involuntary removal of Master X and two other minors as their 24-month reviews stated that they had arrived in Australia as unaccompanied minors.
-7 December 2015 DIBP advised that Master X arrived in Australia with members of his family aboard both SIEV Quilpie and SIEV Venturi and had not arrived as an unaccompanied minor.
-DIBP further advised that Master X had been accompanied by members of his family during both involuntary removals from Australia to Country A. The investigation was finalised on 9 December 2015.
+7 December 2015 DIBP advised that Master X had arrived in Australia aboard SIEV Venturi with members of his family and had not arrived as an unaccompanied minor.
+DIBP further advised that Master X had been accompanied by his mother during his involuntary removal from Australia to Country A. The investigation was finalised on 9 December 2015.